ekholme/brain/content/FlexCreek Running Notes.md

 ## Link to Github Repo
 [FlexCreek Github Repo](https://github.com/ekholme/flexcreek)

+## 2025-01-16 Update

+It's been too long since I've worked on this, and I didn't even have all that much time today.
+I spent a bit of time remembering where I was (which wasn't all that far in), and doing some scaffolding.
+I set up a few skeleton routes in `server/server.go` to get and create movements, with both API and HTML endpoints.
+The next step is probably to implement a service that interacts with the db so that I can actually implement the logic and have these routes do something.

 ## 2025-01-02 Update

 I think I want to change what FlexCreek is.
 After doing a bit more thinking, I believe I want it to be essentially a workout log.
 Basically a high-tech workout journal.
 I can record movements, workouts, and my performances on workouts (along with the date I completed them) along with notes describing how I felt.